t-aggelos/tokiponedo/README.md

 This list is non-exhaustive and there may be more irregulars.
 Usually these consist of loan words, or other borrowed terms.
 - `awen`
 - `tatetajo`
+- `rua`

 ## Preverbs
 Preverbs are used to modify the **verb** that simple modifiers cannot.
-They usually inform us about the **tense** that the verb is taking palce in.
-Also, they are added *before* the predicate they are applied to; however you can chain as many as you'd like, and in this situation, normal head-initial order holds true.
+They usually inform us about the **tense** that the verb is taking place in.
+They are added *before* the verb you want to modify.
+Otherwise, they simply express a *quality* of the verb, due to the nature of head-initial order modification.
+You can chain as many as you'd like, and in this situation, normal head-initial order holds true.
 Most preverbs will mostly consist of `a` sounding syllables.
 But here's a non exhaustive list.
 ### The preverb `kama` --- Future Tense.
 `kama` indicates that the predicate **will become** true, that it was previously **not** doing.
 - `kama paweru o ijo` = "will make the thing" (you were previously not making the thing).
 - `kama konju o ni` = literally "me "arriving/becoming chasing this" = "I **will** be following this".
 ### The preverb `ruka`--- The Continuous.
-`ruka` indicates that the predicate *is continuing*, that it has been doing.
+`ruka` indicates that the action *is continuing*, that it has been doing.
 It is analogous to the continuous auxiliary verb "been". `ruka` is almost exclusively placed last of the preverbs, to modify the previous to be "continuous".
 For instance,
 - `ruka paweru o ijo` = "work-(ing) the thing".
 - `kama ruka paweru o ijo` = "will be working the thing".
 ### The preverb `tana` --- Past Tense.
+`tana` indicates that the actio **had started** to be true, that it was doing in the past.
+- `mi wa tana ruka taweru o soweri` = "I had been moving the animal".
+### The preverb `wiwe` --- Desire or wish.
 `tana` indicates that the predicate **had started** to be true, that it was doing in the past.
 - `mi wa tana ruka taweru o soweri` = "I had been moving the animal".
 ### No preverb.
 Having no *tense* preverb, means that the action is assumed to be happening once in the present.
 But it really depends on the context of the phrase.
 ## Particles
 *Particles* are words that have usually have no meaning, and only or primarily have grammatical functions.
-Due to our head initial order, they come *before* the word they tend to modify. `taweru o kasi` means move the plant/herb. `o` is a particle we will discuss, and it is placed before `kasi`.
-However, as we will see, depending on what we want to modify, some particles are placed *after*.
+Due to our head initial order, they come *after* the word they tend to modify. `taweru o kasi` means move the plant/herb. `o` is a particle we will discuss, and it is placed after `taweru`.
 ### Marker particles
-- `o` denotes the direct object; it is the "direct object" marker
+- `o` denotes the direct object; it is the "direct object" marker.
+In our previous example(`taweru o kasi`), `o` is placed after `taweru`, indicating that `taweru` acts on `kasi`.
+Thereby, `kasi` is the **direct object**; the recipient of `taweru`.
 - `e` the closest to the **vocative** case.
 Saying `e X` is equivelant to "hey X!".
-It can also be used in the place of `wa` to change the predicate into a **command**.
+It can also be used in the place of `wa` to express the **imperative case**; By changing the predicate into a **command**.
+- `nanpa` is the **ordinal particle**; groups numbers, it is like the `-th` suffix in English.
 - `wa` is the subject/topic marker.
 For instance, `A wa B` means "Because/in the context of A, B".
 Most sentences of ours will be constructed this way.
 - `wi` links two verbs.
 Think of `taneru wi taweru` as meaning roughly taneru *in order to* taweru.
 Again, the usage of this must be **highly dependent** on the meaning of the verbs.
 A great example of `wi` would be linking *to try to*(`paweru`) with `taweru`, which would mean something like "try to move".
 #### The particle `na`
 It is the negation particle and denotes "not".
 Usually coming after the word it intends to modify(even prepositions can have a `na`).
 For example in
 -  mi wi ru **na**  o ni.
 (I am **not** doing that)